-Such developments in unemployment and employment led to an increase in the rate of registered unemployment, which stood at 18.3% at the end of November, an increase of 2.1 percentage points since the end of November 2009.
-As shown by the latest Labour Force Survey results, the Labour Force Survey unemployment rate dropped from 12.4% in the second quarter to 11.5% in the third quarter of 2010, although on average it had been at a higher level in the first three quarters of the year than in the same period of 2009.
+The administrative unemployment rate went up by 0.8 percentage points from the end of 2010 and stood at 19.6% at the end of January.
+As shown by the results of the latest Labour Force Survey, the unemployment rate dropped from 12.4% in the second quarter to 11.5% in the third quarter of 2010.
+However, it stood at a higher average level in the first three quarters of the year than in the same period in 2009.